mrgaaron/docs/source/reference/methods/read.rst

       :class:`ReadResponse` with the requested data.

+Read responses contain two relevant data fields: a list of :class:`StreamHeader` objects and the data from the read itself.
+Each stream header represents a one-dimensional set of data points that were included by the given search
+criteria:

+.. snippet-display:: bind-all-streams

-Read responses can be consumed in a number of ways.
-The first way is to bind to a single stream of data contained in the response.
-The stream must be identified uniquely in the call or an exception will be thrown:
+Another way is to bind to a single stream of data contained in the response.
+The stream must be identified uniquely in the call or an exception will be
+thrown:

 .. snippet-display:: bind-single-stream

-Another way is to simply iterate through each of the possible streams, consuming data from each in turn:

-.. snippet-display:: bind-all-streams

 Single point
 ------------